What is a pick and place robot? The all-in-one guide

 It’s important to understand the different types of pick and place robots in order to choose the ideal solution for your application.
 By the end of this article, you’ll have the information necessary to make the proper choice of pick and place robot.

-What do pick and place robots do?
+What is a pick and place robot?

 Simply put, pick and place robots pick up products and move them from one place to another.
 They’re most often used in applications with high throughput, like those in the packaging, food, and beverage industries.